 When Sonic Adventure was redesigned with the “DX” branding, some of its Action Stages and Adventure Fields received new textures.
 In some cases those textures are higher resolution than the Dreamcast version, in other cases they aren’t.
 Some offer more variety than the original game, most of them don’t.
-In some cases the textures are completely new, in other cases the new textures are recycled or slightly edited Dreamcast textures, sometimes in lower resolution (Final Egg) or with reduced saturation (Ice Cap).
+In some cases the textures are completely new, in other cases the new textures are recycled or slightly edited Dreamcast textures, sometimes in lower resolution (Final Egg) or with reduced color saturation (Ice Cap).
 You can read more about textures used in a particular level on each level’s page.
 This page is about texture quality in general.
-It examines the problems with texture quality in SADX Gamecube and PC and explains why the quality reduction happened.
+It examines the problems with texture quality in SADX Gamecube and PC and explains the possible reason why the quality reduction happened.

 Here are the most common PVR texture formats used in the Dreamcast version: